plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 - enabled: Enable or disable the bundle.

-- depends: Dependency on another bundle.
+- depends: Currently used for the order of inclusion in the rendered content.
+Include bundle after bundles listed here.

 - resources: List of resources that are included in this bundle.